vaibnak/signature-recognition/README.md

 ## Usage
 - `python sigrecog.py` to run with our implementation of a backpropagation neural network.
-- `python sigrecogtf.py` to run with a tensorflow model created using logistic regression.
+- `python sigrecogtf.py` to run with a tensorflow model created using logistic

 ## Built with
 - OpenCV